Pasta e Ceci

 Our Chickpea Vegetable Soup has been a popular recipe here recently.
 It’s one of our favorite healthy vegetable soup recipes, and has a classic chicken soup flavor.
 Recently a friend reminded me of a similar Italian version: Pasta e Ceci.

 There are several versions of Italian ceci (chickpea) soups.
 World Market sells a very simple tomato chickpea soup that would be easy to copy.
-My version of pasta e ceci chickpea soup is more like an minestrone or pasta e fagioli.
+My version of pasta e ceci chickpea soup is more like minestrone or pasta e fagioli.
 If you haven’t yet tried our Italian Vegetable and Farro soup, you must head there next.
 And if you’re looking for a similar Instant Pot recipe, try our favorite Instant Pot Minestrone Soup.
+For kids, try our Pastina.

 Pasta e Ceci Ingredients